 The most recent AGM, held on 14 May 2019 in Markaryd, was attended by 546 shareholders.
 Those present represented 53% of the shares and 77% of the total number of votes in the company.
 The AGM was attended by the Board of Directors, the MD/CEO and the company’s auditors.
 The minutes of the AGM and the company’s articles of association are available on the company’s website.

 There are no limitations in the articles of association as to the number of votes a shareholder may hold at a general meeting of the company.
 Nor are there any provisions on the appointment or dismissal of directors of the company, or changes to the company’s articles of association.

 The 2019 AGM gave the Board of Directors a mandate to issue new class B shares in the company, on one or more occasions and with or without regard for the shareholders’ preferential rights, to be used to finance the acquisition of companies or businesses.
 This mandate is valid until the 2020 AGM and is restricted to a maximum of 10% of the number of shares issued at the time of the AGM.

 Communication with the stock market

-The ambition is to maintain a high standard of financial information issued by the Group.
+The ambition is to maintain a high standard of information issued by the company to the stock market.
 Such information must be accurate and transparent to create long-term confidence in the company.

 Earnings and a summary of the Group’s financial position are presented quarterly and, like the annual report, are issued in printed form to all shareholders who so wish.
-All takeovers and other information that may have an effect on the company’s share price are announced via press releases.
+All information that may have an effect on the company’s share price and information on all acquisitions is announced via press releases.
 All financial information is also available on the website, www.nibe.com.
 Press releases and reports are posted there at the same time as they are made public.